rpsft/etlbox/ETLBoxDocu/articles/getting_started.md

 in C# or any of the other .NET languages you know (e.g. VisualBasic or F#).
 You can also use your existing tools, IDEs, containers, and libraries.
 Being built on .NET Core means it can run on all servers, operating systems, and environments.

+### Works with Big Data

+ETLBox as an ETL tool was designed to handle big amounts of data and therefore you won't encounter any issues when you need to handle big data.Any dataflow can have a source, a transformation and a destination.
+While the source starts reading, it will post the data into it's output while continue reading the data.
+As soon as a connected component retrieves any data in, it will start with the further processing and subsequently send any processed data further down the line.
+Any destination will start writing data in the moment where it receives it - sometimes in Batches, sometimes for every records, depending of the destination type.
+To achieve this, every compoment has its own set of buffers.
+So when you start to process big data, that won't mean that everything needs to fit into memory - only as much data is stored in memory as you need to keep the buffers filled so that there is always enought data available to write into the destination.

 ## Continue learning